firebase/firebase-js-sdk/docs-devsite/auth.md

 Note: The email address acts as a unique identifier for the user and enables an email-based password reset.
 This function will create a new user account and set the initial user password.

+Note: This method is not supported on [Auth](./auth.auth.md#auth_interface) instances created with a .

 <b>Signature:</b>

 ```typescript